kiosion/yubikey-ssh/README.md

 ### 1. Install yubikey-manager

 #### Linux
 yubikey-manager can be used as either an AppImage from [Yubikey's website](https://www.yubico.com/support/download/yubikey-manager/) or installed from your package manager.
-On Arch Linux, it's avaliable under the name [`yubikey-manager-qt`](https://archlinux.org/packages/community/x86_64/yubikey-manager-qt/); or [`yubikey-manager`](https://archlinux.org/packages/community/x86_64/yubikey-manager/) for the CLI version.
+- On Arch Linux, it's avaliable under the name [`yubikey-manager-qt`](https://archlinux.org/packages/community/x86_64/yubikey-manager-qt/); or just [`yubikey-manager`](https://archlinux.org/packages/community/x86_64/yubikey-manager/) for the CLI version (`paru/yay -S yubikey-manager-qt`).
+- On Ubuntu, it's also available under the name [`yubikey-manager-qt`](https://packages.ubuntu.com/search?suite=default&section=all&arch=any&keywords=yubikey-manager-qt&searchon=names); or just [`yubikey-manager`](https://packages.ubuntu.com/search?suite=default&section=all&arch=any&keywords=yubikey-manager&searchon=names) for the CLI version (`sudo apt-get install yubikey-manager-qt`).

 After installation, `pcscd.service` needs to be enabled and started: `sudo systemctl enable pcscd.service --now`.